Why Choose GW Law?

 Record of Academic Achievement: The current first-year class offers extraordinary talent with a median LSAT score of 167 and a median undergraduate grade point average of 3.79.

-Rigorous Academic Training: GW Law students are taught by expert faculty and offered over 225 elective courses, seminars, and clinics, including a broad range of classes in environmental, technology, government contracts, and international law.
+Rigorous Academic Training: GW Law students are taught by expert faculty and are offered more than 250 elective courses, seminars, and clinics, including a broad range of classes in environmental, technology, government contracts, and international law.
 The courses are designed to give students the skills they need to be a counselor, litigator, mediator, negotiator, legislator, or lobbyist, and to prepare them to practice globally.

 Nationally Known Journals: Through the George Washington Law Review, the International Law Review, the ABA Public Contract Journal, and the American Intellectual Property Law Association (AIPLA) Quarterly Journal, our students refine their legal research and writing skills.